 There are also a number of candidates who sit STEP papers as a challenge.

-For the STEP Mathematics June 2018 examinations candidates should be aware of the following:
+Candidates should be aware of the following:

 See a sample of the first three pages of the answer booklet.